 Syllabus At A Glance

-This course includes four total sessions, each lasting 1.5 hours on four consecutive Thursdays beginning September 29.
+This course includes four total sessions, each lasting 1.5 hours on four consecutive Wednesday beginning February 15.

 Color, as we know it, is a modern invention.
 This session will investigate the history of color prior to the 18th century and reveal the radical differences between our own assumptions about color and those of people in the past.